jsmn-prhmt/Matching-Game/README.md

-# Card-matching game with React
+# Card-matching game with Javascript
 In a deck of paired cards, the player needs to select a matching pair in consecutive turns.
 The player wins the game when all matching pairs are selected.